BetterFoods Trail Mix Review: Is It Healthy?

 If you’re also a lover of all things chocolate, then you’ll adore this trail mix by Better Foods!
 Besides their regular ingredients, this mix also contains dark chocolate-covered cacao nibs.
 Their dark chocolate has a 70 percent cocoa content and is sweetened with a natural syrup from yacon roots.

-This makes it low-calorie and all-natural, as well as suitable for diabetics because yacon syrup does not cause spikes in blood sugar.
+This makes it low-calorie and natural, as well as suitable for diabetics because yacon syrup does not cause spikes in blood sugar.
 Better Foods chocolate has a glycaemic index of 1, in comparison to regular 70 percent cocoa dark chocolate, which has a glycaemic index of 23, and milk chocolate, whose glycaemic index can reach 49.
 This mix also includes almonds, which are an especially good source of magnesium and Vitamin E.

 Healthiest Trail Mix Recipe And Guide